 Related to his career in the field of direct response marketing, Richard is a member of the Direct Marketing Association and the Direct Marketing Association of Washington.
 He frequently lectures on direct mail fundraising at The Leadership Institute and was a member of the faculty of The International School of Fundraising at Wellington College near London, England.
 He has participated in democracy building as a guest lecturer for The International Republican Institute school in Accra, Ghana.
 He has taught fundraising for local Tea Party groups in numerous states across the nation.

 Richard was honored by the AAPC as "Republican Fundraiser of the Year" for 2012 and was awarded the "Andrew Jackson Defender of Liberty" award by the U.S. Taxpayers Alliance.
 He was named a "Mover and Shaker" by Politics Magazine.

-Aside from politics and direct marketing, Richard also owns The Cabins at Crabtree Falls, a rustic Blue Ridge Mountain cabin retreat just off the Blue Ridge Parkway near Lexington, Virginia.
+Aside from politics and direct marketing, Richard also owns The Cabins at Crabtree Falls, a rustic Blue Ridge Mountain cabin retreat on the Appalachian Train and the Blue Ridge Parkway near Lexington, Virginia.

 Richard and his wife of 34 years, Vickie, reside in rural western Loudoun County, Virginia.
 Their son, JD, is a graduate of the Pamplin College of Business at Virginia Tech University.
 He is married to Rebecca, also a graduate of Virginia Tech, in Political Science.
 JD and Rebecca reside, with their daughters Clara and Finley, in historic downtown Leesburg.
 Richard and Vickie's daughter, Beth Anne, received her Bachelor's Degree from Virginia Commonwealth University and her Master's Degree from George Mason University.